 ● If you plan to hire a landscape contractor

-Typically DIY landscaping will take longer than professional work but is often cheaper.
+Typically, doing new house landscaping yourself will take longer than professional work but is often cheaper.

 Aerating your lawn involves picking out either a manual, push-behind, or tow-behind aerator to create holes in your lawn and remove plugs of soil.
 You can do this in a few easy steps: